kubevirt/community/design-proposals/vm-in-a-container.md

 ### Delivering the binary

-At the end, the binary needs to be present in the mount namespace of where libvirt is running.
-The binary should be delivered via an init container to the host via `hostDir` mount (if libvirt is running on the host), or via an `emptyDir` mount to a container (if libvirt is running in a container).
+At the end, the binary and the libvirt hook need to be present in the mount namespace where libvirt is running.
+They should be delivered via an init container to the host via `hostDir` mount (if libvirt is running on the host), or via an `emptyDir` mount to a container (if libvirt is running in a container).

 There are not many problems to be expected regarding to permissions since the binary can